mrgoonie/claudekit-skills/README.md

 [![ClaudeKit Agent Skills](./claudekit.png)](https://claudekit.cc)

+[**Agent Skills**](https://docs.claude.com/en/docs/agents-and-tools/agent-skills/overview.md) are specialized workflows that empower Claude to perform complex, multi-step tasks with precision and reliability.
+They combine mission briefs, guardrails, and integration hints to transform generic AI assistance into disciplined automation.

+> Skills leverage Claude's VM environment to provide capabilities beyond what's possible with prompts alone.
+Claude operates in a virtual machine with filesystem access, allowing Skills to exist as directories containing instructions, executable code, and reference materials, organized like an onboarding guide you'd create for a new team member.
+>
+> This filesystem-based architecture enables **progressive disclosure**: Claude loads information in stages as needed, rather than consuming context upfront.

+Learn more about Agent Skills: https://docs.claude.com/en/docs/agents-and-tools/agent-skills/overview.md

 ## Repository overview
 - **Purpose**: Share the free `.claude/skills/*` folders that power the open ClaudeKit workflows.
 - **Source**: Mirrors the Agent Skills shipped with the **Claude Engineer** toolkit stored in [ClaudeKit.cc](https://claudekit.cc).